jagwarthegreat/jagwarthegreat/README.md

 In my free time I've built and maintain various open-source projects of my own like:

-- Notes Farm Management System - A management system  for farm owners and feed manufacturers.
 - Currently learning php frameworks and core operations
 - Tasker - A task management with chat system and notes for keeping purposes
 - Bento - A general inventory system for small stores and company